 Customs Agency Services (CAS) is committed to making a positive difference to the quality of the lives and communities of the Traditional Custodians of this land.

-We are proud to introduce CAS' inaugural Reconciliation Action Plan (RAP) as the first step in CAS' journey towards assisting in the creation of generational change and reconciliation that will support and strengthen the future for all Australians.
+We are proud to introduce CAS' current Reconciliation Action Plan (RAP) as CAS's continued journey towards assisting in the creation of generational change and reconciliation that will support and strengthen the future for all Australians.

 Our vision of promoting cultural awareness, respect and enhancing partnerships with Australia's First Nations will contribute to real and measurable opportunities for Aboriginal and Torres Strait Islander employment and business engagement.